28th Sunday in Ordinary Time Year A

 Reflection Questions for the 28th Sunday in Ordinary Time Year A

-- In the context of Isaiah’s vision, how do you perceive God’s promise of care and salvation in your own life?
+- How do you see God’s generosity in your own life?

 Quotes and Social Media Graphics for the 28th Sunday in Ordinary Time Year A